 Creating an example of how energy can be done better

-There are three projects in the pipeline with the first being North Head in north Sydney (8 turbines), another south of the city in Botany Bay (20 turbines) and one in the heart of the iconic Sydney Harbour (4 turbines).
+There are three projects in the pipeline, with the first being North Head (8 turbines) in Sydney’s north, another south of the city in Botany Bay (20 turbines) and one in the heart of the iconic Sydney Harbour (4 turbines).

-The success of The Global Warming Solution and support from yourselves and the media will be critical to achieving our three-year timeline to raise the money, plan, and get approval for the wind and solar farm at North Head.
+The success of The Global Warming Solution and the support from you and the media will be critical to achieving our three-year timeline to raise the money, plan, and get approval for the wind and solar farm at North Head.

 The first proposed project, Ballerina Park, will be a wind and solar farm at North Head in Sydney.
-It would become home to eight wind turbines adjacent to the sewerage plant on the eastern boundary.
+It will become home to eight wind turbines adjacent to the sewage plant on the eastern boundary.
 There will also be a Sustainable Development Education Centre aimed at promoting a more sustainable future for all.

 The Global Warming Solution initially aims to raise A$50 million over three years to get the required planning approval and complete Ballerina Park.
 Building wind and solar farms in cities isn’t a quick fix, but its impact will last forever.